mpHloni/mpHloni/README.md

 - 👋 Hi, I’m @Daniel letlhogonolo mopedi
 - 👀 I’m interested in becoming a software developer
-- 🌱 I’m currently learning Bsc in computer science and informatics at university of johannesburg.
+- 🌱 I’m currently Studying Bsc in computer science and informatics at university of johannesburg.
 - 📫 How to reach me conatct me at 064 931 6734

 <!---